hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/update-by-primary-key.md

 money) and the update fails.
 Typically, the business logic will wait a short while and then would read the fresh row (again) and retry the update for a number of times.

+Notice the the new `row_version` column is used silently in the application and does not pollute the source code.